When it Comes to Marriage, Love Ain't Shit

 I’d be lying if I said I didn’t romanticize marriage before stepping into it.
 I grew up watching my parents share 50 beautiful years together.
 Well, almost 50—my dad passed away just five months shy of their golden anniversary.
 They weren’t perfect, but to me, they were close.
 They laughed every day—real, deep belly laughs that filled our home.
 They supported each other through life’s chaos with a love that seemed effortless, even though I know now it wasn’t.
 I wanted that—not just the love, but the friendship that held it all together.

-I wanted a friendship that offered:
+In addition to love, I wanted a friendship that offered:

 1) respect to ensure you treat each other with kindness, instead of cussing each other out when an argument flares up;

-2) trust that creates a safe space where vulnerability is met with understanding; and
+2) trust that creates a safe space where vulnerability is met with understanding;

-3) laughter to keep things light when life feels heavy.
+3) laughter to keep things light when life feels heavy;

 XO,